bahamasresearch/applicantsguide/README.md

-This is the working draft of the Bahamas Guide for Applicants for Research and Access and Benefit-Sharing.
+This is the home for the Bahamas Guide for Applicants for Research and Access and Benefit-Sharing.